bookercodes/pusher-chatkit-tut/README.md

 Once `ChatManager` has been instiated, we call `connect`.

 `connect` happens asynchronously and a [`Promise`](https://developers.google.com/web/fundamentals/primers/promises) is returned.
 If you have followed these steps exaclty, you will connect.
-That being said, watch out for any `console.error`s in case you missed a step.
+That being said, watch out for any `console.error`s in case you you missed something.

-From here on out, things are pretty simple,.
-With Chatkit, it really a case of wiring up Chatkit events to your UI components.
-All the "state" (for example, messges, who's online, who's typing) and data (for example, messages, rich media) are handled by Chatkit, so there isn't really a lot to think about.
-You get to focus on leverating these core functions into unique features.
-Here, let's start with subscribing to messages.
+I am quite excited about the rest of the tutoral, and I hope you are too!
+Now that we have our boilerplate and a Chatkit connection, we can rapidly start to add chat features.
+Leggo!

 ## Step 7.
 Subscribe to messages